eludom/blog/content/Blog/the-stuff-of-time.md

-On the Jones side I have all Dad the photography major's negatives, the Jones/Reeder/Williams family records, my grandmother's family photo album showing Dad's high school dance band practicing (lead by one of Nancy's former neighbors ... small world) and pictures of the TV showing live atomic bomb test blasts and the coronation of Queen Elizabeth  (who is STILL on the throne, is she immortal?)
+On the Jones side I have all Dad the photography major's negatives, the Jones/Reeder/Williams family records, my grandmother's family photo album showing Dad's high school dance band practicing (led by one of Nancy's former neighbors ... small world) and pictures of the TV showing live atomic bomb test blasts and the coronation of Queen Elizabeth  (who is STILL on the throne, is she immortal?)